BeijiYang/hacker-news/README.md

 #### other techniques:

   * save the response data, check them before fetching data, only send a request when necessary.
-  * fetching data is async, it takes time to get the response data from the server.
-Some times the scroll speed is slow, the same Grid may send the request again before the data arrives.
+  * fetching data is async, it takes time to get the response data from the server after sending the request.
+Sometimes the scroll speed is slow, the same Grid may send the request again before the data arrives.
 So I used lock variables. lock the id when the fetch starts, unlock it after resolved or rejected.

   * use shouldComponentUpdate to prevent unnecessary component rerendering.
   * use more const element, state less componet, pass less props